Multigraphs without large bonds are wqo by contraction: Preliminaries

 \section{Preliminaries}

-We denote by $\vertices(G)$ the set of vertices of a graph $G$ and by $\edges(G)$ its multiset of edges.
-Given two adjacent vertices $u,v$ of a graph $G,$ $\mult_G(\{u,v\})$ stands for the number of parallel edges between~$u$ and~$v,$ called \emph{multiplicity} of the edge $\{u,v\}.$ We denote by $\powset(S)$ the class of finite subsets of a set $S$, by $\mathcal{P}(S)$ its power set and by $\intv{i}{j}$ the interval of integers~$\{i, \dots, j\},$ for all integers $i\leq j.$ A maximally 2-connected subgraph is called a~\emph{block}.
-In this paper, we will have to handle many objects with several indices, and we find more convenient to use the dot notation $A.b,$ informally meaning ``object $b$ related to object $A$''.
+We denote by $V(G)$ the set of vertices of a graph $G$ and by $E(G)$ its multiset of edges.
+Given two adjacent vertices $u,v$ of a graph $G,$ $\mult_G(\{u,v\})$ stands for the number of parallel edges between~$u$ and~$v,$ called \emph{multiplicity} of the edge $\{u,v\}.$ We denote by $\powset(S)$ the class of finite subsets of a set $S$ and by $\mathcal{P}(S)$ its power set.